 Although we normally go grocery shopping once we get to where we are going I always pack snacks for the road.
 Along with bringing any food that will spoil while we are gone I bring the following:

-- Protein Bars (some of our favorite include Kind bars and Rise bars)
+- Protein Bars (these are our favorite healthy protein bars)

 - Rice Cakes